-This is the first in a series of articles where we’ll be diving into different strategic frameworks to explore which ones work best for different types of strategies.
+This is the first in a series of articles where we’ll be diving into different strategic frameworks.
+We will explore which ones work best for different types of strategies.
 We’re going to kick things off with one of my favorite strategy frameworks: McKinsey’s Three Horizons of Growth.

 If you’re looking for a short synopsis of 5 of the best strategy frameworks – check out this guide instead.
 For a detailed dive into McKinsey’s Three Horizons of Growth – read on!